Ask Lust

 • Sexual Health — Discuss everyone’s sexual health status.
 When was the last time you took an STI test?
 Will you all do a test before so you can show each other the results before having sex?
 Disclosing your sexual health status is required for all parties to have access to informed consent

-• Safer Sex — Condoms, gloves, lube… What do you need and who will bring it?
-I suggest that the couple provides everything.
+• Safer Sex — Condoms, gloves, lube… What do you need, and who will bring it?
+I suggest that the couple provide everything.

 • Expectations & Desires — What are you each hoping to get from the experience?
 Not just the couple, the unicorn too.
 Be open about your expectations and desires.